 I have some good theories about what happened that day — I’m sure it’s a mixture of them.
 An elixir of worry, pain, and feeling inadequate.
 Perhaps I suddenly realized that I was finally strong enough to drive all four of my girls confidently up a canyon.

 When you’ve grappled with anxiety and panic for many years, you know that a quick thought can be a trigger.
 Allowing the mind to begin thinking and dwelling on an old uncomfortable emotion, or the possibility that you’ve conquered it, can debilitate you in seconds.

 My biggest trigger that day may have been a strong heart intuition that one of my girls was not okay — deeply not okay.
 That thought settled like cement somewhere in the recesses of my mind for the rest of the trip.

-She died on the third day after we were home.
+She died shortly after we got home.